top of page

 1/2 teaspoon salt

-Add all ingredients to a small blender and puree till smooth.
-Taste and adjust for sweet, spice, salt and sour.
+Add all ingredients to a small blender and puree until smooth.
+Taste and adjust for sweetness, spice, salt, and sourness.
 Remove and allow the sauce to come together at room temperature for at least 4 hours or longer.
-The sauce tends to mellow and the flavors come together to a smooth fruity sambal over time.
+Over time, the sauce tends to mellow, and the flavours come together to form a smooth, fruity sambal.

 Serve with the sambal as a side to grilled meat.